 Figure 5 show hydrochemical trend data for gasoline in the site wells.
-Source area wells MW-1A and MW-5B, and historical source wells MW-2A and MW-2B showed an overall trend of decreased gasoline concentrations since monitoring began in October 2006.
+Source area wells MW-1A and MW-5B and historical source wells MW-2A and MW-2B have shown an overall trend of decreasing gasoline concentrations since monitoring began in October 2006.
 This is most likely a direct response to the removal of contaminated soil during the 1998 UFST excavation and subsequent 2006 and 2007 corrective action excavations.

-In general, downgradient wells MW-3B and MW-4B as well as source area well MW-1B have shown a general increase in gasoline concentrations.
-However, during this event a decrease was exhibited both as compared to last year, as well as the last event.
-Downgradient wells MW-3A and MW-4A, which could not be sampled during this event due to lack of sufficient water, have not had gasoline concentrations above the laboratory detection limit since monitoring began.
-This indicates that while the source area contamination has been removed, dissolved phase contamination is present in the deeper aquifer (represented by the B wells screened from approximately 19- to 25- feet bgs).
+In general, downgradient wells MW-3B and MW-4B and source area well MW-1B have shown a general increase in gasoline concentrations.
+This indicates that the ORC injection remedy did not diffuse that far downgradient.
+However, during this event, a decrease was exhibited as compared to this time last year.
+An increase was observed as compared to the last October 2009 event.
+Downgradient wells MW-3A and MW-4A have not had gasoline concentrations above the laboratory detection limit since monitoring began.
+This indicates that while the source area contamination has been removed, dissolved phase contamination is present in the deeper aquifer (represented by the B wells screened from approximately 19 to 25 feet bgs).
+The wells showing the highest TVH-gasoline concentrations, MW-3B (4,800 μ g/L TVHg) and MW-4B (3,700 μ g/L TVHg), also have the lowest DO at 0.3 and 0.5 mg/L, respectively.